BlakeWilliams/vim-tbro/README.md

 predefined commands or to be used with other plugins.
 To use Tbro with vim-rspec, you can call `let g:rspec_command="Tbro rspec {spec}"` and vim-rspec will use Tbro to call run spec.

+For more specific usage, run `:help tbro` in vim.

 ## Mapping